LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

 Drawing some blends
 ''''''''''''''''''''

 We will first explore the image generation part of BTK.
-We need to provide 3 main elements : the catalog, a sampling function and a survey.
+We need to provide 3 main elements: the catalog, a sampling function and a survey.

 Catalog
 ........

 BTK uses a wrapper class for the actual catalog object, to get a standardized input for the generator.
-Currently BTK supports two kind of catalogs : Catsim-like catalogs and the COSMOS catalog (as provided with Galsim).
+Currently BTK supports two kind of catalogs: Catsim-like catalogs and the COSMOS catalog (as provided with Galsim).
 Both have their own implementation of the Catalog class; we will only use the Catsim one here.
 You can easily import the catalog from a FITS file using the ``from_file`` method as demonstrated here with our example catalog.

 .. jupyter-execute::